marc-higgins256/spending-app/spending-app/README.md

 - Add connection details to the backend's `appsettings.json`

 ## Features
-- Main page with Login and Sign Up buttons (to be implemented)
+- Main page with Login and Sign Up buttons

 ---